Dear Dr. Don,

 If you’re still working for an employer, your ability to take early distributions from your 401(k) plan is governed by the specific plan documents.
 Plan loans and hardship distributions are the two main provisions for accessing your money prior to separation from service.
 A plan loan to pay off your mortgage doesn’t make much sense to me.
 Paying down your mortgage doesn’t generally qualify as a reason for a hardship distribution.

 If you’re already retired and over age 59 1/2, then you won’t owe the penalty tax on early distributions.
 You will owe income taxes on distributions coming out of a tax-deferred retirement account.
 Taking out a big lump sum may move you up to a higher tax bracket, so you should look to reduce that impact.

 Is it smart to raid your retirement accounts to pay down your mortgage?
 If taking this step will drain your retirement accounts, I’d recommend against it.
 You need to preserve your financial flexibility for the future.
 If you need that money later, you might be forced to get a home equity line of credit or home equity loan, a cash-out first mortgage or a reverse mortgage.

 At issue is the trade-off between financial flexibility versus the financial safety net provided by retirement savings.

 If paying off the mortgage was your goal for your retirement savings, then you should have been working toward that by making additional principal payments over the years.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.

-To ask a question of Dr. Don, go to the “Ask the Experts” page, and select one of these topics: “Financing a home,” “Saving & investing" or "money."
+To ask a question of Dr. Don, go to the “Ask the Experts” page and select one of these topics: “Financing a home,” “Saving & Investing,” “Senior Living” or “Money.”
 Read more Dr. Don columns for additional personal finance advice.